-- lose 9.5% of its Net Income

-and 4.3% of its Net Interest Income;

-- lose 12.7% of its Economic Value of Equity (EVE).
+- lose 12.9% of its Economic Value of Equity (EVE).

 As currently defined, interest rate risk is the risk to earnings or capital arising from movements in interest rates.
 Practically, interest rate risk can be viewed in both a short-term and long-term perspective.
 To examine short-term interest rate risk (IRR) we look at Earnings-at-Risk.
 Conversely, we use Equity-at-Risk to measure long-term IRR.